 Spice Powders – Mirch ka kuta is spiced with some basic spice powders such as coriander powder, turmeric powder, and dry mango powder.

 Others – You will also need fenugreek seeds (methi dana), fennel seeds (saunf), nigella seeds (kalonji), mustard seeds (sarson), cumin seeds (jeera), asafetida (hing), and salt.

-Mirch Ka Kutta is popularly served on the side with Dal Baati Churma.
+Mirch Ka Kuta is popularly served on the side with Dal Baati Churma.
 I personally like to serve a little on the side with a simple bowl of dal and phulka.

 It also tastes great on the side with dal rice or kadhi khichdi.
 You can serve it on the side with your everyday Indian meals, and I am sure it will surely perk up the taste of the simplest of your meals.